xueyouluo/my_seq2seq/README.md

 > This project is only used for learning, which means it will contain many bugs.
 I suggest to use nmt project to do experiments and train seq2seq models.
 You can find it in the reference part.

+## Experiments

+I am experimenting the copynet and pg on lcsts dataset, you can find the code in the lcsts branch.

+Issues and suggestions are welcomed.

 ## Models

 The models I have implemented are as following: